joelclermont/kendo-docs/api/wrappers/aspnet-mvc/Kendo.Mvc.UI.Fluent/WidgetFactory.md

 DataView from which the grid instance will be bound

 ### Grid\<T1\>(System.String)
-Creates a new !:Kendo.Web.UI.Grid<T> bound an item in ViewData.
+Creates a new !:Kendo.Mvc.UI.Grid{T} bound an item in ViewData.

 #### Example
     <%= Html.Kendo().Grid<Order>("orders")